 During my 2 days in Belgium I spent the most time in Bruges and I absolutely loved it.
 For me it had more going on that Ghent but it in no way resembled the big city life of Brussels.

-Although I was in Bruges for just a short time I have came up with 10 things to do there, some of which I did, others I would intend to do when i next visit so here goes:
+Although I was in Bruges for just a short time I have came up with 10 things to do in Bruges which are perfect for a weekend trip to Bruges, so here goes:

 I read that Bruges is often referred to as the Venice of the North and after visiting i can totally see why.
 The canal runs right through the centre of the city as well as a long its outer edge and the best way to see the canal and see the city from a different perspective is to jump onto a boat tour.
 The price for an adult is €8.00 and it lasted about 20-30minutes.
 The guides do a commentary as you go along in both French and English, my guide in particular was very humorous and provided some great facts about the city!

 Standing at 83 metres high there’s no way you can miss the Belfry Tower which sits in the main square and for €10.00 you can climb the 366 steps to the top and be rewarded with an incredible view over Bruges.

 I didn’t climb it as when i was there it was Easter and the main square was filled with tacky rides and foodstalls which would of totally ruined the view so i decided to save my money (and my legs), however if the square is clear which it usually is then it would be well worth it!